pybel/pybel/docs/source/design.rst

 :code:`*.belns` and :code:`*.belanno` configuration files include an entry called "Keyword" in their respective [Namespace] and [AnnotationDefinition] sections.
-To maintain understandability between BEL documents, PyBEL enforces that the names given in :code:`*.bel` documents match their respective resources.
-For now, capitilization is not considered, but in the future, PyBEL will also ensure that capitlization is properly stylized, like the lowercase 'h' in "ChEMBL".
+To maintain understandability between BEL documents, PyBEL warns when the names given in :code:`*.bel` documents do not match their respective resources.
+For now, capitalization is not considered, but in the future, PyBEL will also warn when capitalization is not properly stylized, like forgetting the lowercase 'h' in "ChEMBL".

 Complexes
 ---------